-If you always finish your sourdough bread on the same day that it’s baked, you’re one of the lucky few, as most people have to store their bread!
+If you always finish your sourdough bread on the same day that it’s baked, you’re one of the lucky few as most people have to store their bread!
 The environment in which you keep your sourdough dictates how long it stays fresh, whether it’s store-bought or homemade.
-There are a lot of misconceptions and wrong practices in storing bread, so let’s see how to store sourdough bread to keep it fresh for longer!
+There are lots of misconceptions and wrong practices people follow to store bread, so let’s see how to store sourdough bread and keep it fresh for longer!

 The best way to keep sourdough bread fresh is to wrap it in a cotton bag or large tea towel.
 This lets it breathe which keeps the crust nice and crusty, whilst reducing airflow so it doesn’t dry out.
 Always store bread in a cool, dry place.
 To keep sourdough for long periods use the freezer!

 There are several different factors that impact the shelf life of sourdough bread.

 We can combat dryness by toasting or frying sourdough bread.
 But most home bakers prefer to extend the life of their bread as long as possible.
 This way it can be used for sandwiches or slathered with butter!

 The difference between drying and staling bread is a little confusing.
 When bread dries, it doesn’t change from its original state.
 Internal moisture is lost through evaporation, yet the crumb structure still remains intact.
 This makes the bread hard and taste dry, but prevents mould growth!

 On the other hand, bread staling is caused by the starch coagulating back into its original, pre-baked state.
 As this occurs a water molecule is lost in each starch chain.
 The crumb becomes less gelatinized and moisture migrates from swollen starch granules into airy pockets within the bread.